 True Will determines the course of a single existence.
-I won’t jump into a digression of Thelemic eschatology here, but we need to grasp that one mortal life is enough.
-Each moment is an exhalation of newness and the inhalation of its death to start all over again in the next breath.
+I won’t jump into a digression of Thelemic eschatology here, but we need to grasp that each moment is an exhalation of newness and the inhalation of its death to start all over again in the next breath.
 In the span of that moment, poetically speaking, we have lived an eternity from creation to dissolution into the next moment.
 This fixation on living forever or over multiple lifetimes in order to ‘get it right’ is, as Crowley says, “imbecile.”

 Nuit speaks and says, “I am above you and in you.
 My ecstasy is in yours.
 My joy is to see your joy” (AL 1.13).
 The result of enthusiastic union, which we call ‘love,’ through each joining of our point of view with that of any other experience which changes us, is joy.
 It must be remembered that not every experience is meant for every individual.
 It’s not about forbidden experiences, but about available experiences.
 It is truthful that nothing is forbidden, but it’s not true to say that all is available.

 Those who claim that a single lifetime is a waste, in a universe billions of years old, miss the point of existence itself.
 We are not here to fulfill some “grand mission” of our own apart from this discovery of our True Will.
 Existence is its own reward.
 Existence exists for the purpose of Nuit’s pleasure.
 Yet grasping this True Will allows us to find our own joy in relation to the life we live and provides us with a manner in which to more consciously participate in our own existence.